COVID-19 pandemic in Michigan: Protests

 On December 15, a protest took place near the home of Robert Gordon, the director of the Michigan Department of Health and Human Services, to oppose the new restrictions imposed by the state.

-Plot to kidnap Governor Whitmer
+Gretchen Whitmer kidnapping plot

 During the summer and fall of 2020, Governor Whitmer was targeted with an elaborate kidnapping plot.
 The plot was revealed when the Federal Bureau of Investigation thwarted it.
 In October 2020, fourteen members of a right-wing militia group called the Wolverine Watchmen were charged with several federal and state crimes.
 One of the suspects cited Whitmer's handling of the pandemic as part of their motive to kidnap her.